Partonic distribution functions and amplitudes using tensor network methods: Introduction

 In this work, we aim to leverage tensor network (TN) methods in computing hadron structures.
 Traditionally used in condensed matter physics, TN have become an increasingly promising tool of its own to study hadronic physics and high-energy physics~\cite{Silvi:2017srb,Banuls:2018jag}.
 Owing to its similarity with quantum computing, TN, despite being a classical computation approach, is used as a natural testbed for quantum simulation, especially for low dimensional and low entanglement problems.
 In particular, TN is an efficient simulation strategy to simulate quantum-many body systems by representing the quantum states locally in the Hilbert space and their dynamics can often be bounded by an area-law of entanglement entropy~\cite{Orus:2013kga,mps-reps-gs}.
 Importantly, TN is free from sign problems and reliable in accessing regimes inaccessible to Monte Carlo methods~\cite{Banuls:2018jag}.
-Here, we aim to compute both the PDF and DA in the same setting of the Nambu-Jona-Lasinio (NJL) model in 1+1 dimensions using efficient TN simulation algorithms.
+Recently, TN methods are successfully demonstrated in evaluations of hadronic vacuum polarization~\cite{Barata:2024bzk} and the PDF~\cite{Banuls:2024oxa,Banuls:2025wiq} in the 1+1 QED for the first time.
+Here, we aim to compute both the PDF and DA in the same setting of the Nambu--Jona-Lasinio (NJL) model in 1+1 dimensions using efficient TN simulation algorithms.
 Having direct access to hundreds of qubits with TN, we present numerical simulation at large-qubit limit that is representative of the continuum limit.
 Specifically, we compare the behavior of the PDF and DA at various mass values and strong coupling strengths to make qualitative comparison with available results in perturbative QCD and the non-relativistic limits.

 We organize this paper as follows.
 In Sect.
 II, we introduce the PDF and DA both in general and also in the context of the 1+1 dimension NJL model.
 In addition, we detail its mapping to qubits and introduce suitable TN algorithms.
 In Sect.
 III, we present and discuss numerical results obtained using TN simulation.
 In particular, we study the numerical convergence, mass/strong coupling dependence, and comparison with perturbative calculations.
 In Sect.
 IV, we summarize the paper and discuss possible future directions.